Carlyle's Africa dealmakers leave to start their own buyout firm

-(Reuters) - Four dealmakers responsible for Carlyle Group Inc’s (CG.O) Sub-Saharan Africa Fund are leaving to launch their own firm, Carlyle said on Wednesday, in the latest private equity retreat from the continent.
+May 27 (Reuters) - Four dealmakers responsible for Carlyle Group Inc’s Sub-Saharan Africa Fund are leaving to launch their own firm, Carlyle said on Wednesday, in the latest private equity retreat from the continent.

 Carlyle will remain active in Africa with its other funds, including Carlyle International Energy Partners.